Kevin McCarthy (ice hockey): Playing career

 McCarthy responded with the finest season of his career, tying a team record for defenders with 16 goals and registering a career-high 53 points.
 He was also selected to represent the Canucks in the 1981 NHL All-Star Game in Los Angeles.
-After another fine season in 1981–82, McCarthy would suffer a broken ankle on the eve of the 1982 playoffs, and was forced to watch from the pressbox as the Canucks marched all the way to the Stanley Cup Finals before losing to the New York Islanders.
+After another fine season in 1981–82, McCarthy would suffer a broken ankle on the eve of the 1982 playoffs, and was forced to watch from the pressbox as the Canucks marched all the way to the Stanley Cup Final before losing to the New York Islanders.
 Stan Smyl captained the Canucks on their Cinderella run to the finals.

 After a poor start to the 1983–84 season, McCarthy would be a victim of a rebuilding process in Vancouver and was dealt to the Pittsburgh Penguins for a draft pick, one of three top defenders (along with Harold Snepsts and Lars Lindgren) shipped out within a few months of each other.
 He re-discovered his offensive game in Pittsburgh, posting 20 points in 31 games, but was a horrific -32 over that stretch for the last-place Penguins.
 After a disappointing 1984–85 season in which he slumped to just 19 points, he was released by the Penguins.

 After his release from the Penguins, McCarthy returned to Philadelphia, signing with the Flyers as a free agent.
 However, his career was on the downturn and he spent most of the next three seasons in the minors with the Hershey Bears, appearing in only 6 games for the Flyers over that stretch.
 He retired in 1988.